am-miracle/Evictor/README.md

 # Evictor
-an infrastructure control plane for AI inference workloads.
+An observability and control layer for AI inference workloads running on serverless GPU providers.